awsdocs/aws-dms-step-by-step/doc_source/chap-manageddatabases.mysql2rds.md

-# Migrating a MySQL Database to Amazon RDS for MySQL or Amazon Aurora MySQL<a name="chap-manageddatabases.mysql2rds"></a>
+# Migrating a MySQL Database to RDS for MySQL or Aurora MySQL<a name="chap-manageddatabases.mysql2rds"></a>

 You can use these two main approaches for migrating a self\-managed MySQL database to an Amazon RDS for MySQL or Amazon Aurora MySQL database\.
 + Use a native or third\-party database migration tool such as mysqldump to perform the full load and MySQL replication to perform ongoing replication\.
 Typically this is the simplest option\.